navunni/navunni.github.io/_posts/2025-04-27-weekend-update.md

 Throughout the concert, Aditya and I played our own game of trying to guess the ragas that were being played on the violin, while simultaneously trying to keep *tala* during the brilliant *thaniavarthanam*.
 The concert, to put it simply, was absolutely splendid.
 Every single piece, from the opening *kAmbOji* varnam to the *behAg thillana*, had its own identity, beauty, and panache with which it was played.
 The main piece that Charumathi-ji played was the *KalyANi* masterpiece *Ethavunara* composed by Tyagaraja.
 I've heard numerous brilliant renditions of this kriti by different vidwans and vidushis, but this was sublime.
 The improvisations in the *alapana* were marvelous, and the *kalpanaswaras* were innovative and in perfect alignment with the mridangam.

-ULtimately, I'm glad that I was able to carve out time last Sunday to go and listen to the both of them.
+Ultimately, I'm glad that I was able to carve out time last Sunday to go and listen to the both of them.
 For now, that is all, but I have to go back to actually working on my assignments!

 Till next time.